Aeriel Stiles: Recent times

-In 2008 Stiles collaborated with vocalist Kery Doll and former Doll drummer Philip Geldray (a.k.a.
+In 2008, Stiles collaborated with vocalist Kery Doll and former Doll drummer Philip Geldray (a.k.a.
 Philip Dare) to play on and produce the Kery Doll song: "A child shall lead them."
-In 2011, they re-recorded several of the older Kery Doll songs and new material for a new release, which included several Kery Doll former members, including Michael Hannon (a.k.a.
+In 2011, they re-recorded several of the older Kery Doll songs and new material for a new release called Rock 'N Roll Freak Show, which included several Kery Doll former members, including Michael Hannon (a.k.a.
 Michael Alice), Steven Darrow (Guns N' Roses, Hollywood Rose), Kim Renee, Eloy, Keri Kelli, (Alice Cooper), as well as former Pretty Boy Floyd bassist Vinnie Chas.
 And included a duet version of 'Til Death Do Us Part featuring Bering Strait vocalist Lydia Salnikova.

 Stiles currently works as a songwriter and producer in Nashville, Tennessee, doing production for radio jingles, songwriter demos and master tracks for film and television.
 He also teaches a comedy and humorous songwriting workshop at SongU.com.
 He has started a new as yet unnamed group with vocalist Rob Hill (who had previously recorded songs with Troy Stetina and Mark Tremonti (Creed) for an unreleased project).